 Step sour involves the content of the article itself.
 Make sure to use the keyword within the first 100-150 words of the content.
 This alerts users to the real purpose or goal of your content.
 Also, you want to pay close attention to you H1 tags or your headline tags.
 If you use WordPress or a similar type of blog platform, they will usually automatically add an H1 tag to your page title.
 But some may not.
 So make sure to check your settings.
 If not, wrap your title with an H1 tag so that your main page title is clearly keyword related.

 Gone are the days of short, simple content pages.
 Now, many SEO experts say longer is better and research is proving that to be true.
 Google prefers to see more than 300 words per page and 600+ is even better.
 Especially for targeted and competitive keywords, it is essential that you build out enough robust content that users and search engines consider you to be a valuable source on the topic.
 In order to get ahead of your competition, spend some time lengthening and strengthening your web page content.

 Meta keywords are similar keywords to your main keyword that Google looks at to establish the relevancy of your web page and possibly even its quality.
 To come up with some meta keywords, you can utilize the Google Adwords Keyword Tool.
 After completing these ten steps, your optimized web page should be ready to go!

 7. The Power of Social Sharing

 Engage a social community around your web content by making use of popular networking sites like Facebook, Twitter, Google+ and LinkedIn.
 Integrate social sharing buttons onto your optimized web page to potentially increase your social sharing by over 700%.
 Even Pinterest can be useful for certain types of businesses.
 Continue to keep an eye on other, newer social platforms that are beginning to expand and gain traction.
-Check out instagram and vine!
+Check out instagram!